magnumjs/mag.js/README.md

 ##Lifecycle methods

-There are 9 life cycle events: willload, willgetprops, didload, willupdate, didupdate, isupdate, onbeforeunload, onunload, onreload
+There are 8 life cycle events: willload, willgetprops, didload, willupdate, didupdate, isupdate, onbeforeunload, onunload

 They each get the same 3 parameters, their context is the controller no need to bind to `this`: